 – High Mass Volume

-– Rule Based- No human judgement
+– Rule-Based- No human judgment

 – Multiple disparate systems

 – Not frequent changes.